Linden Hills Library

 In 2001 another renovation was undertaken with an addition to the building as well.
 The project added 1200 square feet and provided a better layout for customer service.
 The library closed on March 24, 2001 and reopened on May 18, 2002.
-While the library was closed, the neighborhood was served by the bookmobile which former Linden Hills staff member Teresa Mercier worked on.
+While the library was closed, the neighborhood was served by the bookmobile which Linden Hills staff member Teresa Mercier worked on.
 The reopened library's hours were 1–9 pm Monday and Thursday and 10–6 pm Tuesday, Wednesday, Friday and Saturday.
 The renovation was designed by Leonard Parker Associates and built by Meisinger Construction Company.
 The project cost $2.3 million: $2 million from the City of Minneapolis Capital Improvement Program, $150,000 Minnesota State Accessibility Grant and $133,000 Linden Hills Neighborhood Revitalization Program.
 The collection included 32,000 books and 19 public computer workstations.
 A big highlight of the renovation was the installation of stained glass over the front entrance by Phil Daniel, a Minneapolis artist.